HafidzHqq/HafidzHqq/README.md

 <tr>
 <td width="55%" valign="top">

-Hi there! 👋 I'm an Informatics Engineering student at the <b>Institut Teknologi Sumatera (ITERA)</b> based in Bandar Lampung.
+Hi there! 👋 I'm an Informatics student at the <b>Institut Teknologi Sumatera (ITERA)</b> based in Bandar Lampung.
 I love building elegant and edgy software solutions, with a strong ambition to transition into an AI Engineer role in the future.

 <b>Current Focus & Projects:</b>
 - 💻 Crafting an online management & attendance system for HMIF ITERA.